 8. Tomatoes

 Tomatoes are incredibly nutritious and taste delicious.
-They are part of many major recipes all over the world.
+They are part of many significant recipes all over the world.
 There are almost around 10,000 varieties!
-You can eat them raw, fry them or add them into your salad.
+You can eat them raw, fry them or add them to your salad.

 Vitamin C Content: